xiaotonghe/hugo-blog/content/about.md

 Hi Friends! :wave:

-I'm **Xiaotong** (she/her:computer:), recently finished my master degree in **Data Science** from DePaul University (Dec, 2020).
+I'm **Xiaotong** (she/her:computer:), recently finished Master's degree in **Data Science** from DePaul University (Dec, 2020).

-Locate in:round_pushpin:**Chicago** (I love the city!!!)
+Located in:round_pushpin:**Chicago** (I love the city!!!)

-- I love coding, Python and JavaScript are my favorite languages.
+- I love coding!
+Python and JavaScript are my favorite languages.
 During school, I was a tutor for Python so feel free to ask me any questions about Python.

 - I'm also passionate about big data, AWS, machine learning(model building, deployment, scaling), web development, fintech.
 Open for positions in Data Analyst, Data Scientist, Developer(frontend & backend).